 It is caused by an abnormal cornea, which is more oval in shape rather than the usual spherical appearance.
 This means that light does not focus properly on the retina.

-- Mixed Astigmatism – Both short and long sighted Astigmatism in the same eye.
+- Mixed Astigmatism – Both short and long-sighted in the same eye.

-When left untreated, astigmatism sufferers usually develop some common symptoms:
+When left untreated, sufferers usually develop some common symptoms:

 - Blurred vision